 Besides, a teacher may organize extracurricular activities designed to encourage and strengthen exceptional students’ unique gifts: assign certain administrative tasks, establish pull-out programs utilized once a day or weekly, initiate an advanced placement program, or adopt the International Baccalaureate (IB) program.

 Incorporating structured lessons to minimize student boredom.
 At the same time, introduce engaging activities that students enjoy.

 Who decides the level of inclusion?

-All parties in the school community, including students, teachers, administrators, other staff, and parents must work toward achieving inclusion.
-The school principal is the key player in the inclusion reform, demonstrating and leading the way to a highly inclusive and supportive learning environment.
+All parties in the school community, including students, teachers, administrators, other staff, and parents, must achieve inclusion.
+The school principal is the key player in the inclusion reform, demonstrating and leading a highly inclusive and supportive learning environment.
 They must also promote diversity, integration, acceptance, and support of anyone in need, regardless of capability or disability.

 If you feel your exceptionally-performing students need additional attention your school doesn’t provide, you can use individualized techniques described above, such as higher-level assignments.